Dominic College is owned and administered by the Salesians of Don Bosco, an Order of priests and brothers dedicated to the education of young people.

 The Province of Mary Help of Christians now encompasses Australia, Samoa, Fiji and New Zealand.
 There are 107 Salesian priests and brothers in our Province undertaking more than 60 different types of activities in 15 different centres ( including Dominic College).
 You can read something of the Salesians in Australia here.

 The Salesians currently have Priests and Brothers on staff at Dominic College and have enjoyed a long association with Dominic College since their arrival at Boys Town in November 1946.
-The Salesians are known for their practice of the preventative method in education, which relies on establishing a friendly, joyful and pastoral relationship with the young.
+The Salesians are known for their practice of the preventive method in education, which relies on establishing a friendly, joyful and pastoral relationship with the young.
 This system ensures a sound education is given to the students of the College.

 In each of the Dominic College offices, you will find a poster depicting the Charter for Salesian Schools in Australia.
 It explains that the Salesian school community of today is challenged to be: a home that welcomes, a parish that evangelises, a school that prepares for life and a playground where friends meet and enjoy themselves.